-- Residential Habilitation and Structured Day Habilitation Services may be provided to participants by Residential Habilitation and Structured Day Habilitation staff in private homes. - Structured Day Habilitation may be provided remotely using phone or video conferencing only to participants who received the services face-to-face prior to the COVID emergency declaration. - Cognitive Rehabilitation and Behavior Therapy may be provided remotely using phone or video conferencing only to participants who received the services face-to-face prior to the COVID-19 emergency declaration. - Counseling Services may be provided remotely using phone or video conferencing.
+- Residential Habilitation and Structured Day Habilitation Services may be provided to participants by Residential Habilitation and Structured Day Habilitation staff in private homes. - Structured Day Habilitation may be provided remotely using phone or video conferencing to new participants and participants who received the services faceto-face prior to the COVID emergency declaration. - Cognitive Rehabilitation and Behavior Therapy may be provided remotely using phone or video conferencing to new participants and participants who received the services face-to-face prior to the COVID emergency declaration. - Counseling Services may be provided remotely using phone or video conferencing to new participants and participants who received the services faceto-face prior to the COVID emergency declaration. - Adult Daily Living Services may be provided remotely by telephonic or webbased means.
+See additional guidance here.